iMi-digital/shopware6-category-duplicator/README.md

 SEO Urls are not generated for the copied category.
 Please use `/admin#/sw/settings/cache/index` to rebuild the SEO URL indices, once you have configured / moved the copied categories.

 For known issues, check the issues page.

+## About Us

+iMi digital GmbH offers Shopware related open source modules.
+If you are confronted with any bugs, you may want to open an issue here.

+In need of support or an implementation of a modul in an existing system, free to contact us.
+In this case, we will provide full service support for a fee.

+Of course we provide development of closed-source modules and full Shopware 6 shops as well.